samliu/lifelist/README.md

 At any rate I'll catch, photograph, and release the fish I missed / failed to get pictures of in due time.

-_Note: This list contains mostly the first fish of each species that I managed to photograph, chronologically.
-The fish pictured is not usually the largest of the species that I caught, nor is it even the first of that species that I caught -- it's just the first to get on film.
+_Note: This list contains (usually) the first fish of each species that I managed to photograph, chronologically.
+The fish pictured is not usually the largest of the species that I caught, nor is it the first of that species that I ever caught -- it's (usually) the first to get on film.
 This list is also not that reflective of how much I fish, because I mostly do catch the same kinds of fish at my local spots.
 I don't particularly go out of my way to add species to this list._

 ## Unique Species List (Photographed)